About | Guidelines | Random Tables | Character Sheet

 Travel

 Travel is handled narratively by offering choices with different consequences or other peculiarities.
-One route might be safe, but be relatively slow and is patrolled by the guards that are looking for the players' Characters.
-Another might be through the haunted woods and without roads, meaning the players' Characters would need to leave their wagon behind until they return.
+One route might be safe, but be relatively slow and is patrolled by the guards that are looking for the players' characters.
+Another might be through the haunted woods and without roads, meaning the players' characters would need to leave their wagon behind until they return.
 Of course, the players can come up with any other routes or way to get to where they're going.

 Not every destination needs something interesting.
-When not critical, travel is mundane and often handwaved.
+When not critical, travel is mundane and often hand waved.

 Squads

-Squads from a group of goblins to the armies of nations can be modeled as a Character.
+Squads from a group of goblins to the armies of nations can be modeled as a character.
 The primary difference being the narration and scaling the actions being performed to represent the group.
-A Squad of enemies might do extra damage to a single Character, normal damage to another Squad, and have no chance of doing anything against an army in a straight-up fight.
+A Squad of enemies might do extra damage to a single character, normal damage to another Squad, and have no chance of doing anything against an army in a straight-up fight.

 A Squad that is losing Hit Points can be thought of as actual loses of some of their members or the gradual loss of morale until the Squad breaks up and flees.
 The game master will narrate it depending on the situation.